tigersizer/cluster-test/cluster-test-03CopyVMs.md

 **Some tweaks**

-The OPS machine doesn't need 12GB of RAM or 4 CPUs.
+The OPS machine doesn't need 12GB RAM or 4 CPUs.
 - Select it.
 - Press Settings.
 - Pick the Motherboard tab.
-- Reduce the memory to 8192 (it is doing all that metric work)
+- Reduce the memory to 10240 (it is doing all that metric work)
 - Pick the Processor tab.
 - Reduce it to 2 CPUs.

 Do the same thing with the DEV machine, but set it to 4GB of RAM (unless you writing large programs).

+A directory shared with the host can be useful; I've only used it on DEV.
+- Select the VM.
+- Press Settings.
+- Pick the Shared Folders tab.
+- Press the blue folder with the plus icon.
+- Select a host Folder Path (e.g. C:\VirtualMachineShares)
+- Enter a Folder Name (e.g. DEV)
+- Check auto-mount
+- Enter a mount point (e.g. /host)
+- Check Make Permanent

+You need to do one more thing to make this work:

+*On the Virtual Machine:* sudo usermod -aG vboxfs ctest

+Otherwise you will not have write permission and will need to "sudo" any writes.
+I tried changing ownership, but it doesn't stick between reboots.

 Start them all up and let's customize the OSes!
 (You can do it one-by-one, but if they can't all run at once, this whole effort is in vain.)